ddejong-therp/odoo-repl/README.md

 # Installing

-The module can be installed with pip: `pip install odoo-repl`.
+The module can be installed with pip: `pip install git+https://github.com/ddejong-therp/odoo-repl.git`.

 # Running